How to Turn One Sermon Into a Week of Ministry Content

 2. Discussion Questions

 Life groups and small groups are one of the most effective discipleship tools in a church's arsenal — and they often go underprepared because group leaders don't have time to develop their own material.
-Five to eight open-ended questions drawn directly from your sermon give every group leader a starting point that ties back to what was preached on Sunday.
+A set of open-ended questions drawn directly from your sermon give every group leader a starting point that ties back to what was preached on Sunday.

 Good discussion questions move from observation ("What stood out to you?") to interpretation ("What do you think Paul meant when he said...?") to application ("What's one step you can take this week?").